donaljof/UD_P5_MachineLearning/README.md

 Though many of the machine learning classifiers featured have some predictive value out of the box, maximizing their effectiveness can be achieved by tuning the key parameters used.
 In the final classifer used (Linear Discriminant Analysis), limited tuning could be completed beyond changing the solver used or the number of features used.
 This impact of this tuning is detailed above.

-For tuning of the other classifers, GridselctCV was used to try a range of possible tuning parameters and select the best possible classifier.
+For tuning of the other classifers (not used in final classifer), GridselctCV was used to try a range of possible tuning parameters and select the best possible classifier.
 For support vector machines the tuning parameters used were C, gamma, stopping critereon tolerence and maximum iterations.
 For Random Forest Classifers the parameters tuned were Number of Estimators, Min samples per leaf, maximum features used per split, the max tree depth and the split critereon.

+Stratified Shuffle Split was not used in the final classifer as the simplicity of of LDA and the lack of use of a parameter search did not require a more complex cross validation than a simple train test split.
-Cross validation was also included as part of the GridSelectCV, initially using a varying number of folds but later switching to Stratified Shuffle Split.
+For the classifiers using GridSelectCV, cross validation was included as part of the GridSelectCV, initially using a varying number of folds but later switching to Stratified Shuffle Split.
 Cross validation is essential as part of a pipeline including a Grid Select parameter search to ensure the combinations tested can be tested for the optimal combination on a subset of the data used in the pipeline.
 Cross valaidation is required to ensure seperation between the data used to train the classifier with each parameter combination and the data used to test the effectiveness of the parameter set.
 Without cross validation the same data would be used to train and test each parameter set would be the same resulting with potential overfitting using the parameters selected.
 For the final classifer, train test split was used for cross validation with a 30% of the data used for testing.
 Seperating the test adn train data out is essential to ensuring the classifier metrics produced are reliable.

 # Classifier Metrics
 ---

 The core metrics used to quantify the quality of the classifiers investigated in this project were the accuracy, precision and recall.

+Precision is the ratio of true positives to total positively identified by the classifer and reflects the ability of the classifer to not incorrectly lablel a negative sample as positive.
+Recall is the ratio of true positives to the total true positives and false positives (total correctly classifierd points) and reflects the ability of the classifer to locate all of the positive samples.

 In addition to these the harmonic mean of precision and recall, the F1 score, was used to look at the combined ability of the classifers to identify POI's (recall) and to not identify false positives (precision).
 Custom funtions were defined to further explore the classifiers effectiveness.
 Using Bayes rule a calculation for the probability of a Positive result being a valid True POI and the probability